rbleattler/Excel2Yaml/README.md

 ### `output`

 - `as`: Output format (should be `yaml`).
 - `template`: The most important part.
 This is a nested object describing how to group and map your table data to YAML.
 Use `<ColumnName>` to reference columns.
-Supports recursive grouping (see below).
+Supports recursive grouping and filtering with `where` (see below).
   - `root`: The root template for the YAML structure.
   - `documentHeader`: (Optional) String to use as YAML document header (default: `---`).
   - `commentProperty`: (Optional) Column name to use as a YAML comment at the start of each document.